 New Memorial in Paris for Lilian Rolfe, WAAF and F Section, SOE

 Perseverance has at long last paid off for Barbara Cronk, a member of the Rolfe family.
 Barbara had long wanted a plaque on the Paris house where Lilian had been born.
 Not only did she persuade the Paris City authorities that there ought to be one, but she impressed them enough with Lilian’s story that they decided to obtain all necessary permissions and fund it themselves.

-The plaque was installed on 19th February 2021 on the building at 32 avenue Duquesne in the 7th arrondissement of Paris and a formal unveiling take place post-Covid when travel regulations permit.
+The plaque was installed on 19th February 2021 on the building at 32 avenue Duquesne in the 7th arrondissement of Paris and a formal unveiling is to take place when the situation around the Covid pandemic permits.

 Lilian V. Rolfe 1914 – 1945